-International students intending to take a Kentucky Wesleyan College Bachelor of Arts or Bachelor of Science in Business Administration with an emphasis in either General Business Administration, Marketing, Human Resource Management or Aviation Management should have a TOEFL iBT test score of 94 or higher.
+International students intending to take a Kentucky Wesleyan College Bachelor of Arts or Bachelor of Science in Business Administration with an emphasis in either General Business Administration or Marketing should have a TOEFL iBT test score of 94 or higher.
 In Reading, the student should have scored a 22 or higher.
 In Listening, the student should have scored a 22 or higher.
 In Speaking, the student should have scored a 22 or higher.
 In Writing, the student should have scored a 22 or higher.
 Deficiencies in any of the four areas may require the student to take English as a Second Language at the Community College.

 Online Business Administration Programs